StayCake/qogusdn1017/README.md

 # Partitioning
 # TODO: MUST FIND SCRIPT_CONFIG AT HOME DRIVE (~) TO CHECK IF THE PARTITIONING IS SET TO TRUE.
 # TODO: But question the user first which disk name should be used.
+Or, Read available disks and prints them to check which disk should be used.
 # TODO: SETTINGS PARTITION TYPE (FAT32, EXT4)

 parted /dev/$DISKNAME mklabel gpt -s